Harlock-code/devops-junior-lab/logging-basic/README.md

 # Logging Basic

-Mini proyecto DevOps Junior para centralizar logs usando Loki, Promtail y Grafana.
+Mini DevOps Junior project focused on centralized logging using Loki, Promtail, and Grafana.

 ---

-# Objetivo
+# Objective

-Aprender conceptos básicos de logging centralizado y observabilidad moderna mediante herramientas utilizadas en entornos DevOps reales.
+Learn the basic concepts of centralized logging and modern observability using tools commonly used in real DevOps environments.

-El stack permite:
+The stack allows:
-- recolectar logs Docker
+- collecting Docker logs
-- centralizar logs
+- centralizing logs
-- consultar logs desde Grafana
+- querying logs from Grafana
-- realizar troubleshooting
+- troubleshooting issues

 ---

-# Tecnologías
+# Technologies

 - Docker
 - Docker Compose